 What Does a Pediatric Nurse Do?

-Delivering health care services to children requires advanced clinical skills, compassion, and an attentive eye that picks up on subtle nuances that others may overlook.
+Delivering health care services to children requires advanced clinical skills, compassion, and an attentive eye that can pick up on subtle nuances that others may overlook.
 Pediatric nurses are health care professionals who specialize in the treatment of infants, toddlers, adolescents, and teenagers.
 In addition to delivering essential vaccines and other forms of preventive care, pediatric nurses address a range of acute and chronic health issues, some of which are specific to younger demographics.

 Pediatric Nurse Duties and Responsibilities

-Like registered nurses (RNs), pediatric nurses work in a broad range of environments, including hospitals, private practices, urgent care centers, schools, and health care clinics.
+Like other registered nurses (RNs), pediatric nurses work in a broad range of environments, including hospitals, private practices, urgent care centers, schools, and health care clinics.
 The main difference between a standard RN and a pediatric nurse is that RNs typically treat patients of all ages, while pediatric nurses only treat patients from infancy to adolescence.

 During a typical day, a pediatric nurse may perform the following duties: